 Every motherboard comes with a set of SATA ports.
 They are generally arranged in an array of 4-6 ports.

-In rare instances, some motherboards can also come with upto 8 SATA ports.
+Some motherboards can also come with up to 8 SATA ports, in rare instances, 8 SATA ports.

-Therefore, in order to figure out how many SATA drives you can attach to your PC, you can either physically count how many SATA ports you have on your motherboard, OR you can look at your motherboard’s specsheet.
+Therefore, to figure out how many SATA drives you can attach to your PC, you can physically count how many SATA ports you have on your motherboard, OR you can look at your motherboard’s spec sheet.